kos-tomasz/homepage-webpack/readme.md

 Click the link [Homepage-webpack](https://kos-tomasz.github.io/homepage-webpack/) to see the latest published version.
+# Homepage-webpack

+Simple website used for practice.

 ![cover](https://cotenfrontend.pl/img/cover.png)

-# WTF Webpack Starter Kit

-Simple toolkit for your static websites development.

 ## How to use it?